Ragnarök in Norse Mythology: Meaning, Summary, & Cause

 Battle between Norse gods and the forces of evil

-The sky will split into two, bringing forth the sons of Muspell (creatures that dwell in Muspelheim).
+The sky will split in two, bringing forth the sons of Muspell (creatures that dwell in Muspelheim).
 The inhabitants of the fiery Muspelheim are known as the destroyers of world or the wreck of the world.
 They will breach the Bifröst, a rainbow bridge that connects Midgard (Earth) and Asgard (the home of the gods).
 After destroying the bridge, they will make their way to the field of Vígríðr, where Loki and his children – Jörmungandr, Fenrir, and Hel – will then join them in waging a fierce war against the gods.

 With regard to the Norse gods, they will be supported by einherjar, brave soldiers that dine and drink in the halls of Valhalla.
 The gods will don a gold helmet and be armed to the teeth.
 The chief of the gods Odin will wield his powerful spear Gungnir and lead the gods to battle.